-Now fold it in thirds once more, but going the opposite direction.
+- Now fold it in thirds once more, but going the opposite direction.
 This will also help you to gently ‘knead’ the dough so it comes together into a more cohesive disk without overmixing it.
 Overmixing leads to rubbery and tough scones and biscuits.

-    I actually demonstrated this during a live Zoom class exclusively for HTH Students last year.
-Take a look at Benjamin’s laminated vs. un-laminated blueberry scones:
+I actually demonstrated this during a live Zoom class exclusively for HTH Baking School students (doors are currently closed).
+Take a look at Benjamin’s un-laminated vs. laminated blueberry scones!